Senator seeks expanded visas for foreign high-tech workers

 Cornyn said his bill would “bolster American competitiveness and provide a stronger foundation for long-term economic growth and job creation” in the United States.

-Boeing Co Chief Executive Jim McNerney last week told a conference in Washington that the United States was losing critically needed engineers and others to competitor countries because they were being forced out after obtaining advanced degrees at U.S. universities.

-“We have to remember how this country was built.
-All of us are sons and daughters of immigrants that showed up here and made our way.
-We’ve cut off that flow,” he said, noting the United States now had some 2 million unfilled high-tech jobs.

-It was unclear whether other conservative Republicans in the Senate would back Cornyn’s initiative.
+But it was unclear whether other conservative Republicans in the Senate would back his initiative.
 Democrats hold a majority in the Senate and are unlikely to allow Cornyn’s legislation to advance in its current form.

 A Senate Democratic aide said Democrats prefer to address the high-tech visa question in the larger context of immigration reform “rather than cherry-pick certain workers.”